ideal-lab5/idn-acuity-index-substrate/README.md

 15649648	session	NewSession	New session has happened.
 Note that the argument is the session index, not the block number as the type might suggest.
 sessionIndex: 6,552
 ```

+#### Deliverable 2.4

+All events are now indexed by their variant.

+1. Select Pallet / Variant search key.
+2. Select System pallet.
+3. Select NewAccount variant.
+4. Click Search.
+5. Observe that events with the selected variant are found.